nflaig/release-comment-on-pr/README.md

 # GitHub Action: Comment on Pull Requests included in Release

 This GitHub Action adds a comment to all pull requests that were included in a GitHub release.
-The comment includes a link to the release, along with a celebratory emoji.
+The comment includes a link to the release, along with a celebratory emoji :tada:

 ## Usage

-To use this action, you will need to provide your GitHub access token and the name of your repository.
+To use this action, you will need to provide your [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with `public_repo` permission.

 ```yaml
 name: Comment on Pull Requests included in Release